Southclaws/modio/README.md

 - filever (1 cell)
   A single number which identifies which version of modio is required to read the file.

+- numbyte (1 cell)
+  The size of the header and body in cells (4 bytes per cell).

 - numtags (1 cell)
   The number of tags/data sections in the file.